Tbusk/Customer-Support-Chatbot/README.md

 4. Add obfuscation to the frontend.
 It is easy to do by adding `javascript-obfuscator` and configuring it in `package.json`.
 5. Disable generation of sourcemaps on the frontend.
 It can be done by putting `GENERATE_SOURCEMAP=false` in the `.env` file.
 6. Place the backend behind either a API Gateway to secure it or add something like Spring Security to the backend.

+#### Customer Support Guidance Document Template
+This document is the primary source of information for the model to go off of.
+To have the most accurate responses, add necessary information to this document.
+The format of the document is up to you, but the default is markdown.
+Add any additional websites you want the chatbot to use.
+It is not permitted to search the web outside of the specified websites and information in this document and customize the response templates as needed.